• Skip to primary navigation

 Push coaxial braid up

-Slide the leafed cable clamp over the inner sleeve next and push it tight to the outer sleeve, trapping the braid inside.
+Slide the leafed cable clamp over the inner sleeve next and push it tight to the outer sleeve, trapping the scrunched up braid inside.

 Leafed coaxial cable clamp